Determination of the initial condition for the Balitsky-Kovchegov equation with transformers: Acknowledgment

 \section{Acknowledgment}

 We thank Bjoern Schenke for helpful discussions and Noah Moran for collaboration during the early stage of this project.
+M.S.G. and D.Y.S. are supported by the National Science Foundations of China under Grant No.~12275052, No.~12147101, and Shanghai Education Committee under Grant No. 24KXZNB04.
 Z.K. and J.P. are supported National Science Foundation under grant No.~PHY-2515057.
-D.Y.S. is supported by the National Science Foundations of China under Grant No.~12275052, No.~12147101.
 This work is also supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, within the framework of the Saturated Glue (SURGE) Topical Theory Collaboration.